Program description

 - All currently enrolled Princeton first and second year students who have participated in at least one ReMatch event this academic year are eligible to apply.

-- All currently enrolled post-generals ReMatch graduate mentors and postdoctoral researchers who have participated in at least one program event this academic year are eligible to apply (exceptions will be reviewed on a case-by-case basis).
+- All currently enrolled post-generals ReMatch graduate mentors who have participated in at least one program event this academic year are eligible to apply (exceptions will be reviewed on a case-by-case basis).

 Application

-Applications for the 2023 ReMatch+ Summer Program will be available in GPS starting early January 2023.
+Applications for the 2025 ReMatch+ Summer Program will be available in GPS starting January 2025.
 Once you have identified your mentor/mentee, you should begin designing your summer research project as a pair.
 All projects require the support and endorsement of a faculty adviser.

 The application consists of three parts: (late and incomplete applications will not be considered)

-Part 2: Graduate and Postdoctoral mentor application due Feb 15, 2023 at 11:55 pm.
-The application includes a program questionnaire (i.e. anticipated impact, reflections on proposed research plan and statement of commitment to a diverse research community), college transcript and resume.
+Part 2: Graduate mentor recommendation due Feb 12, 2025 at 11:55 pm.
+The recommendation includes a program questionnaire (i.e. anticipated impact, reflections on proposed research plan and statement of commitment to a diverse research community), and resume.
+Graduate mentors will receive a link from GPS once their mentee has added the mentor's name to their undergraduate mentee application.

 Please email us at [email protected] if you have any questions or concerns regarding the application process.